oxfordcontrol/SOSADMM/README.md

 ## How to cite<a name="References"></a>

-If you find CDCS useful, please cite at least one of the following papers as appropriate:
+If you find SOSADMM useful, please cite the following paper:

 ```
 @article{{ZFP2017,